pranaybinju/maps_blog/blogs/2018/upgrade-rails.md

 Similarly, we can remove other assets gems if they have a dependency problem with other gems.

-### Recommended Approach to Upgrade Gems one at a time
+### Recommended Approach - Upgrade Gems one at a time

 The [upgrading Ruby on Rails at rails.org](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html) page will give us a full brief about how we can proceed with the upgrade and what are the major changes/features in Rails 3, 4 or 5.